 BitMEX is one of the largest exchanges of the world, by volume.
 It operates since 2014 and has proved to be robust and trustable.
 It's registered in the Seychelles, which offer stable and friendly laws for crypto operations.

-It offers leverages up to 100x for Bitcoin, 50x for Ethereum, and 20x for other coins.
+It offers leverages up to 100x for Bitcoin, 50x for Ethereum, 33.33x for Litecoin, and 20x for other coins.

 A futures contract is an engagement to buy the underlying asset represented by the contract, before a future date, at a pre-determined price.

 BitMEX only provides trading of contracts: you only own contracts and Bitcoin, not the represented asset: